mpagot/opensuse.hackweek.2022/index.md

 ## Day 1
 This day is mostly dedicated to trace a path

 ### DONE
+In Day1 I manage to create a test skeleton but I miss the target to see Wezterm up and running in a openQA test.
+The TW base test **boot_to_desktop** keep to fail when running on my personal openQA instance.
+So too few Wezterm for Day1.
+I manage to create this page and setup everything locally on my laptop to locally generate this page but I do not master the Jeklly blog generator yet and I do not like as the page is rendered.

 #### Create a webpage to show the progress
  * repo created